David O. Sears Best Book on Mass Politics Award

 Committee: Rongbo Jin (Chinese University of Hong Kong Shenzhen), Jolanda Jetten (University of Queensland)

-THE NOMINATION PROCESS FOR 2025 NOW OPEN.
-The deadline for nominations is 15 December 2024.
+THE NOMINATION PROCESS FOR 2025 IS NOW CLOSED.
+The deadline for nominations was 15 December 2024.

 Winners will be notified by early April 2025.